 Project Working Documents

-Table 2 the documents are used for the regular tracking and management of all aspects of this project.
+Table 2 lists the documents that are used for the regular tracking and management of all aspects of the Drug IQ project.
+This table includes the name of the work product, the link/path to the document’s location, and the level of Configuration Management (CM) control.

 Table 2: Project Internal Working Documents